Gospel of John: Synoptic gospels and Pauline literature

-Jesus is identified with the Word ("Logos"), and the Word is identified with theos ("god" in Greek); the Synoptics make no such identification.
+Jesus is identified with the Word ("Logos"), and the Word is identified with theos ("god" in Greek).
+According to DA Carson, the Synoptics make no such identification, though many scholars today concede the synoptic gospels and other New Testament texts portray Jesus as divine.
 In Mark, Jesus urges his disciples to keep his divinity secret, but in John he is very open in discussing it, even calling himself "I AM", the title God gives himself in Exodus at his self-revelation to Moses.
 In the Synoptics, the chief theme is the Kingdom of God and the Kingdom of Heaven (the latter specifically in Matthew), while John's theme is Jesus as the source of eternal life, and the Kingdom is only mentioned twice.
-Lindars argues that the “I am” sayings were concerned with issues of the church–synagogue debate at the time of composition).
+Lindars argues that the "I am" sayings were concerned with issues of the church–synagogue debate at the time of composition.
 In contrast to the synoptic expectation of the Kingdom (using the term parousia, meaning "coming"), John presents a more individualistic, realized eschatology.
 (Note: Realized eschatology is a Christian eschatological theory popularized by C. H. Dodd (1884–1973).
 It holds that the eschatological passages in the New Testament do not refer to future events, but instead to the ministry of Jesus and his lasting legacy.
 In other words, it holds that Christian eschatological expectations have already been realized or fulfilled.)

 In the Synoptics, quotations of Jesus are usually in the form of short, pithy sayings; in John, longer quotations are often given.
 The vocabulary is also different, and filled with theological import: in John, Jesus does not work "miracles", but "signs" that unveil his divine identity.
 Most scholars consider John not to contain any parables.
 Rather, it contains metaphorical stories or allegories, such as those of the Good Shepherd and the True Vine, in which each element corresponds to a specific person, group, or thing.
 Other scholars consider stories like the childbearing woman or the dying grain to be parables.
 (Note: See Zimmermann 2015.)

-According to the Synoptics, Jesus's arrest was a reaction to the cleansing of the temple; according to John, it was triggered by the raising of Lazarus.
+According to the Synoptics, Jesus' arrest was a reaction to the cleansing of the temple; according to John, it was triggered by the raising of Lazarus.
 The Pharisees, portrayed as more uniformly legalistic and opposed to Jesus in the synoptic gospels, are portrayed as sharply divided; they frequently debate.
 Some, such as Nicodemus, even go so far as to be at least partially sympathetic to Jesus.
 This is believed to be a more accurate historical depiction of the Pharisees, who made debate one of the tenets of their belief system.

 In place of the communal emphasis of the Pauline literature, John stresses the personal relationship of the individual to God.